Mastering sprint retrospectives: Sample answers and practical tips

 Psychological safety Retro

-Low-conflict collaboration is crucial, especially in tough times.
-To achieve this, however, everyone must have the confidence to talk about points of friction before they get out of hand.
-Having the security of always being able to speak out in a team is also known as "psychological safety".
-See where you stand on this topic:
+Especially in tough times, low-conflict collaboration is crucial.
+But for this to happen, everyone must dare to talk about points of friction before they escalate.
+Having the security in the team to be able to express oneself at all times is also known as “psychological safety”.
+See how things are with you on this topic:

 I regularly receive useful feedback on how good my performance is and how I can improve.